Kristina Moore: Political career

 Moore stood for St Peter's sole deputy seat in the 2011 general election for the States Assembly.
 She was elected on 19 October 2011, defeating Wayne Le Marquand by 1,169 votes to 589.

 In her 2011 manifesto, she stated that she would resist any further increases in Jersey's Goods and Services Tax (GST), and would like to see the proposed reduction in the number of States Members carried out by 2014.
 At this time in 2011, the GST rate was 5%, having been increased from 3% in June 2011.

 On 15 October 2014, Moore was re-elected as deputy, defeating Debbie Hardisty by 1,335 votes to 200.
 Between 2014 and 2018, during Ian Gorst's second term as Chief Minister, she served as Minister for Home Affairs – the minister responsible for public safety, law enforcement, emergency services and immigration.
 Her Assistant Minister was Deidre Mezbourian, Connétable of Saint Lawrence.
 One notable law introduced during Moore's tenure was the Sexual Offences (Jersey) Law 2018, which strengthened protections for islanders (particularly children) against sexual offences, and for the first time introduced protection against female genital mutilation.

 In 2018, Moore announced that she would stand for senator in the upcoming general election.
 She was elected senator on 16 May 2018, coming second out of the seventeen candidates standing for the eight senator positions.
 She received 15,292 votes, only narrowly beaten by Tracey Vallois who received 15,518 votes.
 In the preceding election for Chief Minister, she supported the incumbent, Senator Ian Gorst, who lost to Senator John Le Fondré.
 Moore left Government, and took up positions on various scrutiny panels, most prominently as Chair of the Corporate Services Panel and President of the Scrutiny Liaison Committee.

 In November 2020, Moore lodged a vote of no confidence in Chief Minister John Le Fondré, over a scandal involving the Government of Jersey Chief Executive Charlie Parker being allowed to take up a non-executive directorship as a second job.

 In the 2022 general election she was elected deputy for St. Mary, St. Ouen and St. Peter, after the role of senator was abolished.
+She was aligned to the Better Way group.
 On 5 July 2022 she was elected Chief Minister by the States Assembly.
 She received 39 votes, with Deputy Sam Mézec of Reform Jersey receiving 10 votes.
 She assumed office on 12 July.

 On 16 January 2024, Moore lost a vote of no confidence in the States by 27–22, becoming the first Chief Minister to do so, and the shortest-serving Chief Minister in Jersey's history.
+Moore was replaced as Chief Minister by Lyndon Farnham and the new Council of Ministers was made up of Reform Jersey and independents who voted in favour of the no confidence vote.

+Kristina Moore announced that she would be retiring from Jersey politics and would not be a candidate for the 2026 general election.